 Hillsboro is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Hillsboro is quite a bit lower than the national average among all cities of 21.84%: just 11.88% of people here over 25 have a bachelor's degree or an advanced degree.
+In terms of college education, Hillsboro is nearly on par with the US average for all cities of 21.84%: 17.84% of adults 25 and older in Hillsboro have a bachelor's degree or advanced degree.